fedosejev/jsonp-cors-express/README.md

 # Send JSON and JSONP with Express.js.

-Example of Express.js web server with JSONP support.
+Example of Express.js web server with JSONP and CORS support.

 ## Run